 A series of graphic design workshops for member of the King’s Health Faculties, presented online, were held by Gill Brown throughout March 2022 – follow this link to go straight to more details of those workshops.

-Further workshops are planned for the 2022/23 academic year, with one series scheduled for November 2022 and a second series in March 2023.
-In addition, all of the training materials on the associated KEATS webpage will be revised and updated, to better match the latest workshops and to include the latest version of the Adobe Illustrator software (CC2023).
+Further workshops are being run during the 2022/23 academic year, with one series run during November 2022 and a second series scheduled for March 2023.
+In addition, all of the training materials on the associated KEATS webpage are being revised and updated, to better match the latest workshops and to include the latest version of the Adobe Illustrator software (CC2023).
 All of the materials pertaining to Workshop 1 have been updated, together with the pdf handouts for Workshop 2.
 The intention is to complete the update of the Workshop 2 online videos during spring of 2023.

-More details of both the November 2022 workshop series and the KEATS webpage upgrade are included below.
+More details of both the November 2022 workshop series and the KEATS webpage updates are included below.

 November 2022 workshops and update of KEATS webpage

-- Workshop 1 – a one and a half hour presentation, covering good graphic design practice for scientific visual communication, will be held on 8th November.
-This workshop will be held online, via Zoom, to allow more people to attend than would be possible in-person.
+- Workshop 1 – a one and a half hour presentation, covering good graphic design practice for scientific visual communication, was held on 8th November.
+This workshop was held online, via Zoom, to allow more people to attend than would be possible in-person.
 Previously this workshop was limited to one hour, but has now been extended by half an hour to allow the inclusion of more examples and to ensure that there is time for participants to ask questions.

 - Three iterations of Workshop 2 – a two-hour practical session, giving participants hands-on experience of creating adaptable and editable scientific figures using Adobe Illustrator software.
-These workshops will be run on 15th, 22nd and 29th November and will be held in-person at KCL’s Waterloo campus.
-Attendance for each session is limited to 12 participants, to give everyone the chance to ask questions and receive one-to-one help when necessary.
-This is the first time these workshops have been held in-person for almost three years and should make the sessions a more interactive experience than is possible online.
+These workshops were run on 15th, 22nd and 29th November and were held in-person at KCL’s Waterloo campus.
+Attendance for each session is limited to 10 participants, to give everyone the chance to ask questions and receive one-to-one help when necessary.
+This was the first time these workshops have been held in-person for almost three years and make the sessions a much more interactive experience than is possible online.

-Alongside these November workshops, Gill will be working with members of the Health Sciences Doctoral Training Centre to revise and update the training materials on the workshops’ associated KEATS webpage, which has had limited revision since it was created in May 2020.
-This will include a revision of the webpage itself, to better reflect the current structure of the workshops, together with updates of the training videos and handouts.
-It is hoped that this work will be completed before the end of 2022.
+Alongside these November workshops, Gill has been working with members of the Health Sciences Doctoral Training Centre to revise and update the training materials on the workshops’ associated KEATS webpage, which has had limited revision since it was created in May 2020.

 Review of the March 2022 graphic design workshops